SolaceProducts/event-management-agent/README.md

 There are two main modes of deployment:

 * Connected: The Event Management Agent connects to the Solace PubSub+ Event Portal.
+Scans are initiated from Event Portal.
+Completed scan results are uploaded to Event Portal automatically.

 * Standalone: The Event Management Agent is controlled via the REST API and results must be uploaded manually.